flatironinstitute/ELF3/HCG/README.md

 ## hcg_epca_rev.py

 Plots 8 sets of E-PCA data.
 Currently plots PC1 290K and PC2 290K for each system.
 All data files are avaiable in HCG_EPCA_data directory.

-## rg_hcg.py
-Histogram of 7Q temperature-dependent radius of gyration.